Russian court orders halt to Caspian oil pipeline but exports still flow | Headlines

 Russian court orders halt to Caspian oil pipeline but exports still flow

+Tengizchevroil, the operator of Kazakhstan's largest oilfield Tengiz, said oil supplies via the CPC pipeline have not been interrupted.
+Tengizchevroil, in which Chevron holds a 50% stake, said that it has sought clarification from the CPC on details and next steps after the ruling.

-Two trading sources familiar with the terminal operations told Reuter's oil exports from the CPC terminal on the Black Sea were continuing on Wednesday morning.
-Three other industry sources said oil supplies from fields to the CPC pipeline were uninterrupted as of Wednesday morning.
+Three industry sources also said oil supplies from the fields in Kazakhstan to the CPC pipeline were uninterrupted as of Wednesday morning.
+CPC, which handles about 1% of global oil, said the ruling to suspend operations related to paperwork on oil spills and said the consortium, which includes Chevron and Exxon, had to abide by Tuesday's court ruling.

-Any major disruption to the CPC would put further strain on the global oil market which is facing one of its worst supply crunches since the Arab oil embargo in the 1970s.
-CPC said it had submitted an appeal to the court in the Russian city of Novorossiisk requesting that enforcement of the ruling be suspended to avoid a stoppage that could lead to irrevocable consequences for the pipeline equipment.
+Any major disruption to the CPC would put further strain on the global oil market which is facing one of its the worst supply crunches since the Arab oil embargo in the 1970s.
+CPC said it had submitted an appeal to the court in the Russian Black Sea port of Novorossiisk requesting that the enforcement of ruling be suspended to avoid a stoppage that could lead to irrevocable consequences for the pipeline equipment.

-Oil prices climbed on Wednesday, up more than 1% at over $104 a barrel, helped higher by supply concerns.
+Oil prices were up more than 1% on Wednesday at around $104 a barrel, supported by supply concerns.
 Russia has already reduced gas flows via the Nord Stream 1 gas pipeline, which supplies Russian gas to Germany and other European states.
 That pipeline has been operating at 40% capacity because of a dispute over equipment repairs.

 SANCTIONS The United States has imposed sanctions on Russian oil but has said flows from Kazakhstan through Russia should run uninterrupted.
 The European Union, meanwhile, has said it wants to wean itself off reliance on Russian fossil fuels by 2027.